Mayitzin/ahrs/README.md

 ## Installation

-The most recommended mehod is to install AHRS directly from this repository to get the latest version:
+The most recommended method is to install AHRS directly from this repository to get the latest version:

 ```shell
 git clone https://github.com/Mayitzin/ahrs.git